echohack/macbot/README.md

 3. Run install.sh. `sh ./install.sh`

 4. Automating everything is not always feasible, so fill out your own backup.md and install.md to document any extra manual steps, so you don't forget.

+# Blog Post

+Want more details?
+Check out the blog post I wrote about using this script. https://medium.com/@echohack/guide-to-make-your-mac-suck-less-2017-88a57563aac7#.iwo8hrmw6